Natashacompsci/content-inspiration-engine/README.md

 ## Notes
 - I removed old "v0" project references and updated package name and metadata.
 - After installing dependencies, consider removing the `// @ts-nocheck` line in `app/layout.tsx` so TypeScript can use installed types.

----
-If you want the README expanded (examples, API schema, request/response samples), tell me what you'd like included.